FredHutch/R_Package_Validation_Tutorial/README.md

 ## Acknowledgments

-This workshop was developed by employees of Fred Hutch Cancer Reasearch Center - SCHARP - VISC.
+This workshop was developed by employees of Fred Hutch Cancer Research Center - SCHARP - VISC.
-We also recieved partnership from R/Phama in the form of RStudio Cloud support.
+We also recieved support from R/Pharma in the form of RStudio Cloud access to facilitate training.